 The consent of the victim is not required to file charges; the state attorney possesses prosecutorial discretion.
 When charged with Domestic Violence, the cards are immediately stacked against you, especially if you don't have a working knowledge of Domestic Battery law.
 Florida is very aggressive when it comes to these cases, and the state picks up the charges against you.

 Each state attorney assigns prosecutors (Assistant State Attorney), who are trained in domestic violence, to specialize in the prosecution of domestic violence cases.
-Another reason your criminal defense attorney needs to be well-versed, experienced, and familiar with Domestic Violence Cases in the pinellas County and Hillsborough County, Florida court systems.
+Another reason your criminal defense attorney needs to be well-versed, experienced, and familiar with Domestic Violence Cases in the Pinellas County and Hillsborough County, Florida court systems.
 Knowing the judges can work to your benefit.

 We'll use our decades of experience in successfully handling Domestic Battery cases to craft a defense strategy designed to fight the charges you are facing and protect your rights!
 In Domestic Battery Cases, things move very quickly.
 It's essential to have immediate, reliable representation.

 Even if criminal charges are filed against you, our experienced criminal trial lawyers can attempt to negotiate a reduction to a lesser charge.
 This would allow you to have your criminal record sealed or expunged.
 In some cases, you may qualify for a domestic violence diversion program in which your violence charge will be dismissed upon your successful completion.
-However, this can’t happen unless you contact our attorneys immediately.
-Call us for a free evaluation at (727) 531-2926 anytime, 24-7!
+However, this can't happen unless you contact our attorneys immediately.
+Call us for a free private consultation at (727) 531-2926 anytime, 24-7!